Mullesso/media-monitoring-system-meltwater-clone/README.md

    advanced operators like `site:reuters.com` or `when:3d` directly in the search bar to filter results.
 Expand any result card to read an excerpt and follow the link to the full article.

+5. **Select articles and generate a PDF** – After running a search, tick the “Include in report” boxes for the articles you wish to keep.
+   Optionally enable “Include sentiment column in report” and click *Generate PDF Report*.
+Once the report is ready you’ll see a download button to save the PDF locally.

 ### Customising source authority